woutslakhorst/oas-ai-generator/README.md

 ## Migrations

 SQL migration scripts are located in the `migrations` directory.
-Apply them using your preferred migration tool before running the server.
+The server applies them automatically on startup.